Freshwater (NSW)

 Freshwater features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-In Freshwater, as per the latest Census evaluation, 41.8% of dwellings were houses while 58.2% were other types such as semi-detached homes, apartments, and 'other' dwellings.
-This differs from Sydney metropolitan area's distribution of 55.9% houses and 44.1% other dwellings.
-Home ownership in Freshwater stood at 28.4%, similar to Sydney metro's level, with mortgaged dwellings accounting for 34.2% and rented dwellings making up 37.4%.
-The median monthly mortgage repayment in Freshwater was $3,055, higher than Sydney metro's average of $2,427.
-The median weekly rent in Freshwater was $600, compared to Sydney metro's $470.
-Nationally, Freshwater's median monthly mortgage repayments were significantly higher at $3,055 versus the Australian average of $1,863, and rents were substantially above the national figure of $375 per week.
+In Freshwater, as evaluated at the latest Census, 41.8% of dwellings were houses while 58.2% comprised semi-detached homes, apartments, and other types.
+This compares to Sydney metropolitan areas where 55.9% were houses and 44.1% were other dwellings.
+Home ownership in Freshwater was similar to Sydney metro at 28.4%, with mortgaged dwellings at 34.2% and rented ones at 37.4%.
+The median monthly mortgage repayment in the area was $3,055, higher than Sydney's average of $2,427.
+Median weekly rent in Freshwater stood at $600 compared to Sydney's $470.
+Nationally, Freshwater's mortgage repayments were significantly higher than the Australian average of $1,863 and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing